 What are your opening hours?

-We are currently open from Monday-Saturday 10AM-6PM.
+We are currently open from Monday-Friday 10AM-6PM.
+Our Saturday hours are 11AM-4PM.
 We are closed on Sunday’s and public holidays.

 Where are you located?